iceLearn/Open-online-study-group-/README.md

 # OpenLearnResearch
-Welcome to OpenLearnResearch.
-Lets get to know each other.
+OpenLearnResearch is a project to build communities around massive online open courses (MOOCs) to help isolated learners get the most out of these resources.

 * Have you ever taken a Coursera or edX course?
 * Were you able to find an exciting diverse team to study with or did you feel lonely?
-* Did you wish you have an active community to learn?
+* Did you wish you had an active community to learn with?

-Well, if you had any of these experiences, you are in the right place.

-OpenLearnResearch is a project to build communities around massive online open courses (MOOCs) to help isolated learners get the most out of these resources.

-We are building tools for MOOC communities to work as effective small groups.
+If you had any of these experiences, you are in the right place.
+We are building tools for MOOC communities to work as effective and supportive small groups.

-In this README file we will walk you through how you can contribute at any level.
-All you need is passion for learning and willingness to work with a group.

 * [Get to know us?](#get-to-know-us)
 * [What are we doing?](#what-are-we-doing)